Southern Suburbs

 SR JULIE MORGAN

-Palliative Care/ Geriatric care
+Palliative and Geriatric care

 After qualifying I ran the Clinic for the Department of Mines in Port Nolloth and did district in the Richtersveld and surrounds for nearly 3 years.
 After getting married we moved to Cape Town where I worked a various Private Hospitals in between having and bringing up our two children.